On the definition of the nucleon axial charge density: Spatial distributions in the ZAMF

 To obtain local density distributions we calculate the matrix element of the axial charge density operator in a state localized in coordinate space.
 For that purpose we consider a normalizable Heisenberg-picture state specified by a wave packet:

 From the normalization condition it follows that

 The state $|\Phi, {\bf X},s \rangle$ above depends on the vector ${\bf X}$, whose interpretation will be given later.
-To {\it define} spatial density distributions we employ spherically symmetric wave packets with spin-independent profile functions $\phi(s, {\bf p}) = \phi({\bf p}) = \phi(|{\bf p}|)$.
+To {\it define} spatial density distributions we employ spherically symmetric wave packets with spin-independent profile functions $\phi(s, {\bf p}) = \phi({\bf p}) = \phi(|{\bf p}|)$, which corresponds to ZAMF.
 This choice appears legitimate due to the absence of a preferred direction in space.
 For convenience, we also introduce a dimensionless profile function $\tilde \phi $ via

 where $R$ characterizes the size of the wave packet with small values of $R$ corresponding to a sharp localization.

 The matrix element of the axial charge density operator $j_A^0 $ for the state defined in Eq.~(\ref{statedefN2}) is given by